HIANDIC/3TierWebAppWithKubernetes/README.md

     - Resultserver Deployment
     - Resultserver Service

 4. We go on K8s and make some additional configuration to make our infrastructure more flexible and secure.
-Therefore we will create secret and configmap objects.
+Therefore secret and configmap objects will be created.

-    -   For credentials and sensitive data we will use secret object
+    -   For credentials and sensitive data secret object will be used
-    -   For other nonsensitive data we will use configmap
+    -   For other nonsensitive data configmap will be used
 5. At the end all config files will be created as charts by using helm.
 After that deployment/release will be done via using helm.